Skip to content

 Everyone knows the dangers of bringing a critical or negative client to a brainstorm.
 Three tips.

-1. Hear and manage their expectations in advance.
+• Hear and manage their expectations in advance

-3. Have a brainstorm in advance so you have ideas, just in case.
+• Have a brainstorm prior to the client’s involvement so you have ideas, just in case

-To launch a new ice cream product, we did a brainstorm in a supermarket.
-We got approval from the store manager to videotape us doing it, and we used the video in the pitch to show the client our ideas, as well as our commitment and passion.
+To launch a new ice cream product, we did a brainstorm in a supermarket (after getting approval from the store manager.
+Don’t try this at home kids!)
+We used the video in the pitch to show the client our ideas, as well as our commitment and passion.

 In a brainstorm for a line of women’s fitness products, we created a mood board on an entire wall of a conference room.
 We took photos of it and used it as artwork for the pitch.